- FortranFile.read_record(*dtypes, **kwargs)¶

 Reads a record of a given type from the file.

-For records that contain several variables or mixed types (as opposed to single scalar or array types), it is possible to specify a dtype with mixed types:
+For records that contain several variables or mixed types (as opposed to single scalar or array types), give them as separate arguments:

-and if any of the variables are arrays, the shape can be specified as the third item in the relevant tuple:
+and if any of the variables are arrays, the shape can be specified as the third item in the relevant dtype:

 double precision :: a integer :: b(3,4) write(1) a, b record = f.read_record('<f4', np.dtype(('<i4', (4, 3)))) a = record b = record.T

 NumPy also supports a short syntax for this kind of type:

 record = f.read_record('<f4', '(3,3)<i4')